Because every footprint counts.

 Prevention is the best medicine.

-To prevent foot and back problems, it is advisable to wear comfortable, anatomically correct and wide shoes.
-Barefoot shoes are particularly suitable here.
-This is because they offer the feet and toes enough space to perform their natural function unhindered.
-Especially in combination with the thin, flexible and heel-less sole, barefoot shoes allow the feet to develop unhindered, strengthen them and are the starting point for natural movements.
-However, barefoot shoes are not just a preventative measure; people with existing foot and back problems can also benefit from their advantages and experience relief.
+To prevent any foot and back problems, it is advisable to wear comfortable, anatomically correct, and wide shoes.
+In particular, barefoot shoes are recommended.
+Because they offer the feet and toes enough space to perform their natural function unhindered.
+Especially in combination with the thin, flexible, and heel-less sole, feet can unfold unhindered in barefoot shoes, are strengthened, and serve as a starting point for natural movements.
+However, barefoot shoes not only serve as a precaution but also people with existing foot and back complaints can benefit from their advantages and experience relief.

 139,90 €